 Upon graduating, he simultaneously took a job as an assistant editor at Mad River Post while also forming Sunshowah Films with fellow SU alum Daoud Abeid.
 Being an assistant editor allowed Dahkil to study various commercial and feature film directors work while he and Daoud began making films.

-As an editor, Dahkil works at the prestigious bi-coastal shop Spotwelders.
-He was a First Boards Award finalist in 2010 for being a rising young editor in the industry.
+As an editor, Dahkil worked at the prestigious bi-coastal shop Spotwelders before moving on to… He was a First Boards Award finalist in 2010 for being a rising young editor in the industry.
 He has cut spots for clients including Pepsi, ESPN, Verizon, Jeep, Cooper Tires, Puma, BMW, and Converse with agencies such as BBDO, Publicis, Goodby, Silverstein & Partners, Droga 5, Mother New York, and Wieden & Kennedy.
 He’s edited for many directors, including Mark Pellington, Daniel Benmayor, Sam Bayer and Rupert Sanders.

 Sunshowah Films is a co-writing, co-directing partnership.
 Together Dahkil and Daoud have created 3 award winning short films, the last of which, “Shades of Brooklyn Vol. 1” aired on HBO.
 Their next project is a narrative feature film, which will be shot in the Blue Mountains of Jamaica in 2016 is in pre-production and will star Delroy Lindo and Lynn Whitfield.